njii-comet-2024/WARDEN/README.md

 This repository holds the control code for the COMET 2024 internship project.

-This system is a deployable field recon ground vehicle.
-The objective is to extend the range of the ground vehicle by using an air vehicle, thus being able to cover more ground.
+The project, called W.A.R.D.E.N., is a deployable field recon system.
+It is comprised of a ground rover and aerial vehicle.
+The objective of the aerial vehicle is to extend the communication range of the ground rover for recon.

 This project is still a work in progress.